Breckenridge History & Museums: Barney Ford House Museum

-• At various stages, Ford was a slave, a barber, a hotel owner, a restaurant owner and civil rights activist.
+- At various stages, Ford was an enslaved person, a barber, a hotel owner, a restaurant owner and civil rights activist.

 Overview